So, you’re looking for a Chromebook with a backlit keyboard.

 I can only answer with my personal opinion and some reviews I’ve read online.

-But I had to pick, it would be the following three laptops.
+But I had to pick, it would be the following four laptops.

 1. Asus Chromebook Flip 2